 YMMV: A Certain Magical Index

-Alternate Character Interpretation: Accelerator: A young man who's trying to redeem himself for the terrible things he has done while trying to avoid turning back to his past self or a sadistic heartless monster who hasn't changed his ways and enjoys being a powerful killer.
+Alternative Character Interpretation: Accelerator: A young man who's trying to redeem himself for the terrible things he has done while trying to avoid turning back to his past self or a sadistic heartless monster who hasn't changed his ways and enjoys being a powerful killer.

-Critical Research Failure: The reason why Stiyl looks so old despite supposedly only 14 was because of a miscommunication between the artist and author: Touma' and Stiyl's first confrontation was supposed be something of an Old vs New (which the artist took literally to mean "old man vs young boy"), completely missing the note that said Stiyl was only 14.
+Critical Research Failure: The reason why Stiyl looks so old despite supposedly only 14 was because of a miscommunication between the artist and author: Touma and Stiyl's first confrontation was supposed be something of an Old vs New (which the artist took literally to mean "old man vs. young boy"), completely missing the note that said Stiyl was only 14.

-Now with the Second Season of Index, Fukiyose Seiri has become very popular with fans on her debut in Episode 8.
+Now with the second season of Index, Fukiyose Seiri has become very popular with fans on her debut in Episode 8.

 Fanon: Fans have speculated that the Amakusa Catholic girl that Touma fought and saved from a fall in Volume 7 may be Itsuwa, the Amakusa warrior who was first introduced in Volume 11 which may explain why she has a crush on Touma in the first place.
 However, the 2nd season anime had it Jossed as it wasn't Itsuwa that Touma saved but another girl.

 Foe Yay: Touma and pretty much all of his female opponents.
-And some of his male ones.
-Accelerator and Fiamma in particular.

 "Funny Aneurysm" Moment: Index-tan Episode 2: Himegami is asked what her wish for the second season is.
 Her response?
 "Um, I won't ask for my episode, but I just want to be treated more-".
 Guess what happens in her first lengthy appearance in season 2?
 She gets filleted by Oriana Thomson because she thought that Himegami was an agent of Necessarius due to the Celtic cross around her neck.